Revolutionizing Math Learning

 • Apply concepts in real-world situations

-When understanding is deep, retention is stronger and procedures become meaningful rather than mechanical.
+When understanding is deep, retention is stronger and procedures become automatic chunks rather than mechanical steps to follow.

 Adaptive reasoners: